libopenstorage/stork/README.md

 ....
 ```

-## Specify Stork to be used by a scheduler
-You can either update the default kube scheduler to use stork or start a new
-scheduler instance which can use stork.
-We will start a new scheduler instance here and
-configure it to use stork.
+We will then start a new scheduler instance here and configure it to use stork.
 We will call the new scheduler 'stork'.
 This new scheduler instance is defined in [specs/stork-scheduler.yaml](https://raw.githubusercontent.com/libopenstorage/stork/master/specs/stork-scheduler.yaml).
-This spec starts
-3 replicas of the scheduler.
+This spec starts 3 replicas of the scheduler.

 You will need to update the version of kube scheduler that you want to use.
 This should be the same version as your kubernetes cluster.
 Example for Kubernetes v1.8.1 it would be: